EnumaCaliber/BRIDGE/README.md

 ## Setup

 ### Environment
-Plase check `requirements.txt` for details, and you can use `pip install -r requirements.txt` to install all required packages.
+Please check `requirements.txt` for details, and you can use `pip install -r requirements.txt` to install all required packages.

 ### Data
-`utils/data_loader.py` uses `data_dir='./data'` by default, which will download the required dataset if it is not provided.
+`data/data_loader.py` uses `data_dir='./data'` by default, which will download the required dataset if it is not provided.

 ---